London in Spring: A Photo Diary

 Notting Hill

 If you are like me and love color, you would come to Notting Hill either way.
-However, during spring, flowers and trees make the area so much more charming, almost torn out of a painting or a very romantic movie.
+However, flowers and trees make the area so much more charming in spring, almost torn out of a painting or a romantic movie.

 Simply stroll through the streets and let yourself seduced by all these rainbow-like houses, with their beautiful doors and fences, magnolia trees, or cherry blooms.